QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 instance_types       = ["c5.2xlarge"]
 ```

-**Step 4.** Run the following command to set up EKS and deploy WAS:
+### Step 4.
+Run the following command to set up EKS and deploy WAS

 ```console
 $ cd ~/WAS-Kubernetes/EnvironmentSetup/AWS/terraform/was